 Spark, Vodafone and 2degrees have been the most vocal.
 They say a recession is coming and they face large unpaid broadband bills.

-They want Chorus, it’s always Chorus 1, to foot some of the bill.
+They want Chorus, it’s always Chorus , to share the cost.

 This is an unusual argument on two counts.
 Wholesalers don’t shoulder the risks of their retailers in other sectors.

 What’s more, the debt risk facing the large RSPs is of their own making.
 When lockdown began the telcos said they would not cut off customers for non-payment.

 It was a good and decent thing to do.
 Or at least it is a good and decent thing to do with your own money.

 It’s not such a good and decent thing to be generous, then turn around and ask the fibre companies to pay half.
 It would be fine if they had gone to the fibre companies first and agreed something along these lines.
 But they didn’t.

 This doesn’t mean their argument is unjustified.
 They have a case.
 It is not as clear cut as they argue.

 It is not as if fibre companies don’t face their own post-lockdown financial risks.

 First they had to keep contractors ticking over when there wasn’t much work.
 What’s more, they face their own potential wall of bad debt if RSPs go bust in the looming recession.
 Having an RSP fail to pay would be far more serious than an individual consumer missing a payment.